jamesgraham0/CPSC-210-Project-Menu/README.md

 what levels I have already completed.
 - As a user, I want to be able to access a short "how to play" explanation.
-- As a user, I want to be able to save my current game, which saves my character's name, color, and stages available.
+- As a user, I want to be able to save my current game, which saves my character's name, color, and available/locked levels.
-- As a user, I want to be able to load my previously saved file with my character's name, color, and stages available.
+- As a user, I want to be able to load my previously saved file with my character's name, color, and available/locked levels.